oluchiolebuike/Face-Detection-System/README.md

 - **Networks** — IP addresses scattered across his body
 - **Operating Systems** — paging algorithms from OSI hiding in the details

-Three years of late nights, confusing lectures and concepts that finally clicked — all drawn by hand into one little penguin who now dances across your face in real time.
+Three years of late nights, confusing lectures and concepts that finally clicked — all drawn by hand into one little linux penguin who now dances across your face in real time.

 ---